MenxLi/lfss/docs/client-intro.md

 # Connect to LFSS

+## WebUI and JavaScript API
+A simple web-based file manager is provided in the package.
+The web app can be accessed at the `/.panel/` path after starting the LFSS server.

+*e.g.*
+if your server is running at `http://localhost:8000`, you can open the panel at `http://localhost:8000/.panel/`.

+Or, you can open a static web server at the `/frontend` directory ([source](https://github.com/MenxLi/lfss/tree/main/frontend)).

+Alongside the web server, a JavaScript API client is also provided in the `frontend` directory.
+Simply include the [`api.js`](https://github.com/MenxLi/lfss/blob/main/frontend/api.js) file in your project to easily interact with the LFSS server.

 ## Python Tools

 To install python CLI tools without dependencies (to avoid conflicts with your existing packages):